September 2008 Archives

 $MBOX="wp".`ps|md5sum|head -c 8`; :)

-Oh, and this is probably a good time to explain that in case you somehow do not want to upload your blog software or cannot do so you should at least deactivate the option to let users register on the blog to protect against this vulnerability!
+Oh, and this is probably a good time to explain that in case you somehow do not want to update your blog software or cannot do so you should at least deactivate the option to let users register on the blog to protect against this vulnerability!
 That's required for versions <2.6.1 just as well - the PoC btw should also work w/ 2.6 and with some minor changes with even older version.

 Tue Sep 9 12:35:58 CEST 2008